burrizza/Ciphercat/README.md

 ## Platforms

-Currently this add-on exist for Firefox only.
+Currently this add-on exists for Firefox only.